ProKennex

 Where it fits

 The entire reason to pick this paddle is the arm-comfort feature.
-If you don't need vibration dampening, you can do better at this price (HK$1,500 to HK$1,750 landed).
+If you don't need vibration dampening, you can do better at this price (about HK$1,530 before shipping).
 If you do need it, nothing else in this category really competes.
 The Babolat MNSTR has an EVA layer that helps marginally; the ProKennex actively engineers the solution.

 For HK buyers, ProKennex has limited local stockist presence, so this is an Amazon import play.